learnwithparam/website/content/blog/how-design-skills-help-developers-to-contribute-better-to-the-products/index.md

 - Spacing and sizing for different screens
 - Colors, how to use colors properly in different UI context
 - Readability and accessibility best practices
-- Images and icons usage As more and more designs are images and icons heavy nowadays, you should learn best practices in how to utilize different icons, icons fonts and image contrast, image colors etc.
+- Images and icons usage.
+As more and more designs are images and icons heavy nowadays, you should learn best practices in how to utilize different icons, icons fonts and image contrast, image colors etc.

 Hope this helps you learn about how to contribute better and give feedback early on in the design process as a developer 😎